The UX of marketing in an early-stage startup

 We addressed these issues with an interactive landing page and a dynamic sign up process.

-Most users click away to go to the home page to learn more.
+Huge chunk of users navigated to the home page to learn more info.

-Users will also be more likely to sign up if they feel like their action was incomplete.
+4X more likely to sign up if the user feels like an action was incomplete.

 Impact